granQ/ReforgerSatGenerator/README.md

 5) Run the batfile, soon your satellite.png dhall been created.

 ****************
-* Useful notes *
+Useful notes
 ****************

-In the pyhton script you can choose between tiled or stretched backgrounds, as well as blured or not.
+In the pyhton script you can choose between:
+* tiled or stretched backgrounds
+* blured or not
+* Background color is default a dark green, this will be visible in areas were your mask might not be equal to 100% (e.g 25% grass, 25% pebbles and 25% dirt).

 Recommend to try out what is best for combination for your project.

-Backgroundcolor can be changed (hex code) but is default a dark green, this will be visible in areas were your mask might not be equal to 100% (e.g 25% grass, 25% pebbles and 25% dirt).